Chungmuro station

 Chungmuro Station is a station on Line 3 and Line 4 of the Seoul Subway system.
-Platforms for both Line 3 and Line 4 are located in Chungmuro-4-ga, Jung-gu, Seoul.
+Platforms for both Line 3 and Line 4 are located in Chungmuro-4-ga, Jung District, Seoul.

 This station is named after the road under which it passes, in honor of the Chosun general Yi Sunsin, who was also known by the title of Chungmugong.

 Station layout

 Cinema

 Chungmuro is considered the best place to view Korean movies.
-Just outside the exit by the rear entrance to Dongguk University is Daehan Cinema (대한극장), where Chungmuro Film Festival in Seoul was first held.
+Just outside the exit by the rear entrance to Dongguk University is Daehan Cinema, where Chungmuro Film Festival in Seoul was first held.